17 Ways To Lower Your Income Tax And Do Something Important For You

 We have put together this list of incentives in the tax law to let you know of ways you may be able to lower your income tax and do something important.
 These are brief summaries.
 Before using any of these tax breaks be sure to check out exact details.

 Your tax savings is often determined by your top federal tax bracket (0%, 10%, 15%, 25%, 28%, 33%) plus your Indiana State tax (around 5%).
 Ask us if you'd like to know your top tax bracket.

 1) If you will be helping a child or grandchild with college, take advantage of the 20% tax savings on the state by putting money into an Indiana College Choice 529 plan at least 1 year (earlier if you can) before college costs begin.
 You can put yearly up to $5000 (for all children) in the plan. ($5000 saves a $1000).

-2) If you install a new geothermal heat pump, solar or wind energy before 2017, the federal gives a 30% federal tax credit against tax for qualifying items.
+2) If you install solar, the federal gives a 30% federal tax credit against tax for qualifying items.
 Must have federal tax to claim.

 3) If you are thinking of taking money from your retirement plan (before retiring or age 59 ½), it may be much better to borrow instead of taking money out.
 Borrowing avoids federal tax, state tax and a 10% penalty and helps your retirement grow faster.

 4) If you have college or trade school costs for you or a dependent, be sure to print out the 1098-T from school's web site showing amounts paid (most schools don't mail anymore.)
 If ½ time student or more, also keep records on costs of books, supplies, and equipment purchased including computers and printers.